samuelchen4/Fulhaus-Front-End-Challenge/README.md

 # Fulhaus-Front-End-Challenge

 Frontend for an item display page and checkout cart.
 Can add and remove items from shopping cart.
-The total is calculated by the item prices and quantities of each item. **_To run application_** clone this repo, install all dependencies with _"npm install"_, and start application with _"npm start"_.
+The total is calculated by the item prices and quantities of each item.

 Built responsively for Desktop and Mobile view.